COVID-19 information for International Conferences & Events

 Information about the cities and regions

-Our cities and regions implement the measures of the Belgian National Security Council rigorously to contain the further spread of the coronavirus and protect risk groups.
+Our cities and regions implement the measures of the Belgian government rigorously to contain the further spread of the coronavirus and protect risk groups.
 You can find the latest information about each city and region, as well as contact details of their MICE team here.

 Congress Delegates communication